The University provides a wide range of services to make your living accommodations at Princeton comfortable and enjoyable.

 All dormitory and annex doors have keyless locks requiring students to use their prox card and a PIN to gain access to their room.
 To access your room, hold your prox card within one inch of the numeric keypad on your door.
 When the light flashes from green to red, enter the four-digit PIN assigned to you.
 This PIN will be yours for as long as you live in University dormitory housing.
-If you forget your PIN, go to Princeton One Stop Housing (POSH) to obtain it.
+If you forget your PIN, go to My Housing for Undergraduates to obtain it.

 Further information about keyless locks including how-to videos can be found here.